1961 The Jungles of SouthEast Asia

 Only the Zippo lighter would work in the rain under a canopy of palm

 trees and bamboo.
-Would have made

 a great commercial...huddled under a poncho, trying to keep the cigarette from